Werner Klingler

 Karl Adolf Kurt Werner Klingler (23 October 1903 – 23 June 1972) was a German film director and actor.
 He directed 29 films between 1936 and 1968.
-He was born in Stuttgart and died in Berlin, Germany.
+He was born in Stuttgart and died in West Berlin, West Germany.

 Early life

 Klingler acquired his first theatre experience in minor acting roles.
 He immigrated to the United States, where he played at a German-American theater in Milwaukee in 1925.
 Klingler starred in films, such as Howard Hughes' Hell's Angels and Wilhelm Dieterle's The Dance Goes On (a German-language version of Those Who Dance).